mfp/extprot/README.md

    syntax](doc/protocol-definition.md): myprotocol.proto

-1. Run the extprotc compiler to generate [the code needed to read, write, and inspect the messages defined in the protocol](doc/language-mapping.md).
+1. Run the extprotc compiler to generate [the code needed to read, write, and inspect the messages defined in the protocol](doc/language-mapping.md):
+   `extprotc myprotocol.proto` (generates the code, e.g. `myprotocol.ml` for
+   OCaml).
+More [information about the generated code can be found here](doc/language-mapping.md).

 1. Use it from your application code.